 which is the enabling legislation that authorises the use of a prescribed symbol (the WA Birthmark symbol) to distinguish and promote the sale of products made in Western Australia.

 If you would like to discuss the use of the WA Birthmark symbol and/or to obtain a copy of the logo, please email: email@example.com

-Significant work was undertaken by the Industry Development branch to progress bio-discovery legislation to enable discovery and commercialisation of new biologically derived products.
+Significant work is being undertaken by our department to progress bio-discovery legislation to enable discovery and commercialisation of new biologically derived products.

 Once progressed through Parliament, the legislation will play an important role in creating the business environment for this industry to grow, while continuing to protect the environment